Photo by Stormseeker on Unsplash

 A few years ago, my husband saved a man and his son from drowning in Lake Pend Oreille.
-Of a dozen people there that day, Sean & I were the only ones who saw they were in distress.
-By the time Sean got to them, everyone else had finally noticed, but the man had already gone under twice and was barely able to hold the little boy above water anymore.
-He slipped under a third time while Sean was swimming back with the boy.
-It would have been the last time if the grandmother—the only other person close enough to help at that point—hadn’t reached him and managed to hold him up until Sean came back for him.
+Of a dozen people there that day, Steve & I were the only ones who saw they were in distress.
+By the time Steve got to them, everyone else had finally noticed, but the man had already gone under twice and was barely able to hold the little boy above water anymore.
+He slipped under a third time while Steve was swimming back with the boy.
+It would have been the last time if the grandmother—the only other person close enough to help at that point—hadn’t reached him and managed to hold him up until Steve came back for him.
 Even so, it was a very close call.

 I started to spiral faster.
 My social anxiety skyrocketed, and I couldn’t tell anymore if I was responding to even the simplest situation in a normal or rational way.
 This led to a misunderstanding with a friend which exploded so spectacularly that I spent three straight weeks barely able to sleep or eat until this person’s final message plunged me straight into suicide.